One Smart Man

 But I know what I saw that night.
 I know what I learned.

 Maybe this is why grandchildren are such a blessing.
 As grandparents and just by being older we finally get it.
 We innately understand just how important it is to savor the moments with these precious ones.
-After all, everything else is just bullshit.
+After all, everything else is just crap.

 In hindsight, I was not the second smartest man in the room that night.
 The very fact that I can tell this story indicates that I too was looking around the room during that last song.
 I was watching some of the world around me instead of the whole world that was right in front of me.
 It won’t happen again.